wenfengzhuo/wenfengzhuo-v3.github.io/_posts/2020-04-01-System Design - 2.md

 categories: system-design
 title: System Design Part 2 - How we approach
 ---
+> The article is still in draft stage.

 Before we dig into various aspects of system designs, we shall first review and retrospect where we start when asked for designing a system.

 ### High-Level Architecture